tobiz/OGN-Flight-Logger_V3/README.md

 20170425 - To install from PyPi you need to first install python-sip and python-pyqt4.
 This can be done by: sudo apt-get install python-sip python-qt4 or similar.
 Once these have been installed then OGN-Flogger can be installed from PyPi by: pip install OGN-Flogger.

 20170426 - OGN-Flogger is now available on PyPi.
 Please note the sip/pyqt4 issue above when trying to install.

+20170505 - Added facility to display flight tracks on OpenStreetMap map by double clicking on selected flight in flight log table.